38 Foreign and defence policy

 Rise of China

 Since its official ‘opening up’ under Deng Xiaoping in 1979, China has risen to economic pre-eminence in the region.
-The Chinese economy grew from US$178 billion in 1979 to US$12 trillion in 2018, accounting for 15 per cent of the global economy and is set to eclipse that of the USA in the near term by any measure.[60]
+The Chinese economy grew from US$178 billion in 1979 to US $18 trillion in 2024.[66]
 Australia has been a major beneficiary of Chinese economic development as it has provided raw materials, and increasingly services, to China.
-Bilateral trade with China now amounts to $164 billion, representing 27 per cent of total Australian trade in 2017.[61]
+Bilateral trade with China amounted to $311.6 billion in 2024.[67]

 This has boosted the economy immeasurably, even more so than Japanese trade did during its 1960s–1980s boom period.
 Australia has engaged Beijing diplomatically (through the Australia–China annual Foreign and Strategic Dialogue) and joined regional initiatives spearheaded by China such as the Asian Infrastructure Investment Bank and the Regional Comprehensive Economic Partnership.
 The important tertiary education sector in Australia has also seen an influx of mainland Chinese students, and the establishment of Confucius Institutes, exposing the nation to contact with all things Chinese as never before.
-Beeson and Hameiri attest to ‘the game-changing nature that China’s rise has had on nearly every aspect of Australia’s foreign policy and much domestic policy, too’.[62]
+Beeson and Hameiri attest to ‘the game-changing nature that China’s rise has had on nearly every aspect of Australia’s foreign policy and much domestic policy, too’.[68]

-But Australian policy makers have been somewhat uncomfortable with China’s meteoric rise to power,[63] and Australian economic dependency upon China is a double-edged sword as Beijing’s national interests and values are, in many ways, inimical to those held by Australia.
-In the past, Australia enjoyed the happy concurrence of its trade and security centred upon the USA and its allies (especially Japan), but efforts to ‘compartmentalise’ trade and security initiated under Howard have now run their course.[64]
+But Australian policy makers have been somewhat uncomfortable with China’s meteoric rise to power,[69] and Australian economic dependency upon China is a double-edged sword as Beijing’s national interests and values are, in many ways, inimical to those held by Australia.
+In the past, Australia enjoyed the happy concurrence of its trade and security centred upon the USA and its allies (especially Japan), but efforts to ‘compartmentalise’ trade and security initiated under Howard have now run their course.[70]
 In contrast to Australia’s liberal democratic capitalist democracy, China is a (nominally) communist authoritarian government which holds different views on domestic practice and regional affairs.
-For example, Australia is mindful of Chinese ‘core interests’ and refrains from aggravating Beijing over the status of Taiwan, Hong Kong and Tibet (e.g. receiving the Dalai Lama), subdues its criticism of human rights, and weighs the support it gives to Washington and Tokyo when this conflicts with Beijing’s views.
+For example, Australia is mindful of Chinese ‘core interests’ and refrains from aggravating Beijing over the status of Taiwan, Hong Kong and Tibet (e.g. receiving the Dalai Lama), subdues its criticism of human rights (to an extent), and weighs the support it gives to Washington and Tokyo when this conflicts with Beijing’s views.

 USA alliance

 The USA alliance has remained a central pillar of Australian foreign and defence policy planning since its codification in the ANZUS Treaty of 1951, which served to shield the country from the communist threat of the USSR and China.
-The ANZUS Treaty created a trilateral Australia–USA–New Zealand arrangement, but is now effectively bilateral since Wellington was excluded by the USA in 1986 over its non-nuclear policy.[67]
-The alliance retains strong elite and public support in Australia and the country remains ‘dependent’ upon Washington for its ultimate national defence, including the important function of the USA nuclear capability to deter armed attack upon its territory (‘extended deterrence’).[68]
-Indeed, without American military support Australia would need to raise its defence budget significantly, and perhaps even contemplate developing an independent nuclear deterrent to secure its national defence.[69]
+The ANZUS Treaty created a trilateral Australia–USA–New Zealand arrangement, but is now effectively bilateral since Wellington was excluded by the USA in 1986 over its non-nuclear policy.[76]
+The alliance retains strong elite and public support in Australia and the country remains ‘dependent’ upon Washington for its ultimate national defence, including the important function of the US nuclear capability to deter armed attack upon its territory (‘extended deterrence’).[77]
+Indeed, without American military support Australia would need to raise its defence budget significantly, and perhaps even contemplate developing an independent nuclear deterrent to secure its national defence.[78]

-Yet, debates regarding the reliability and desirability of the USA alliance have been sparked when Washington has engaged in internationally controversial and destabilising policies such as the invasion of Iraq or President Trump’s rejection of international norms.
-Though bipartisan support for the alliance is resolute, and the benefits are clearly enumerated above, the alliance is not without its academic and political critics, many of whom point out that the ANZUS Treaty itself is less than unequivocal about automatic American military support for Australia.[73]
-Indeed, the shifting power dynamics in Asia and President Trump’s disruptive ‘America First’ foreign policy have demonstrated that ‘the credibility of USA primacy has been visibly diminished’.[74]
-Some Australian analysts have consequently pondered if the attachment to the USA is removed from a clear appraisal of genuine Australian national interests, and perhaps impedes the development of a more ‘independent’ or ‘mature’ foreign policy for the nation: ‘The long-term efforts binding Australia to the USA have decidedly narrowed Australia’s policy options’, according to Nick Bisley.[75]
+Yet, debates regarding the reliability and desirability of the US alliance have been sparked when Washington has engaged in internationally controversial and destabilising policies such as the invasion of Iraq or President Trump’s rejection of international norms.
+Though bipartisan support for the alliance is resolute, and the benefits are clearly enumerated above, the alliance is not without its academic and political critics, many of whom point out that the ANZUS Treaty itself is less than unequivocal about automatic American military support for Australia.[82]
+Indeed, the shifting power dynamics in Asia and President Trump’s disruptive ‘America First’ foreign policy, especially the tariffs that he has pursued in his second administration, have demonstrated that ‘the credibility of US primacy has been visibly diminished’.[83]
+Trump’s imposition of tariffs against Australia (and most other countries) and equivocation throughout 2025 on AUKUS have created serious concerns for Australia’s defence and foreign policymakers.
+Wakefield suggests that Albanese’s successful meeting with Trump in October 2025, where Trump confirmed his support for AUKUS and the two leaders signed an $8.5 billion critical minerals deal, demonstrates that Australia’s greatest strength may be that Trump does not think about it much.[84]
+Given Trump’s ‘transactional and emotive worldview’, countries such as Australia that neither ‘threaten nor flatter’ Trump’s domestic narrative that the US has been ripped off by other countries, particularly traditional allies in Europe and Japan, allows Australia to ‘fly under the radar’ and quietly pursue its policy goals.[85]

+Still, some Australian analysts have consequently pondered if the attachment to the US is removed from a clear appraisal of genuine Australian national interests, and perhaps impedes the development of a more ‘independent’ or ‘mature’ foreign policy for the nation: ‘The long- term efforts binding Australia to the USA have decidedly narrowed Australia’s policy options’, according to Nick Bisley.[86]
 Moreover, the dominant concern is that unalloyed support for the USA raises difficulties with Australia’s primary economic partner and rising regional power: China.
-According to Dibb, ‘China wants to be acknowledged as the natural hegemon of Asia and to see an end to America’s alliance system in the region, including ANZUS’.[76]
-Not only is Beijing on record as opposing the USA bilateral alliance system in the region, but, as USA–China rivalry sharpens, Canberra risks being drawn into a conflict (‘entrapped’) in support of the USA, over a flashpoint like Taiwan or the South China Sea.[77]
-Hugh White, whose earlier work discussed ‘choosing’ between Washington (security) and Beijing (economy), points out that the dependence upon the USA for protection is a fading asset as Chinese power eclipses that of the USA in, at least, the Asian region.[78]
+According to Dibb, ‘China wants to be acknowledged as the natural hegemon of Asia and to see an end to America’s alliance system in the region, including ANZUS’.[87]
+Not only is Beijing on record as opposing the US bilateral alliance system in the region, but, as US–China rivalry sharpens, Canberra risks being drawn into a conflict (‘entrapped’) in support of the US, over a flashpoint like Taiwan or the South China Sea.[88]
+Hugh White, whose earlier work discussed ‘choosing’ between Washington (security) and Beijing (economy), points out that the dependence upon the US for protection is a fading asset as Chinese power eclipses that of the US in, at least, the Asian region.[89]
 As such, the credibility of American commitments in Asia are increasingly drawn into question, all while Washington continues to demand greater support in return.

 Conclusions

 This chapter highlighted a range of key themes central to the thinking and practice of Australian foreign and defence policy.
-Many of the long-term issues are familiar – how to balance the USA alliance with good international citizenship and Asian engagement – but these issues may develop in new ways into the future, and new pressing issues may emerge that create serious challenges to existing foreign policy settings.
-The stresses between these central factors are increasing as USA power and purpose in the Indo-Pacific is undermined both by American policies and structural decline (the end of ‘unipolarity’), but also by the rise of China and other Asian powers, which will substantially reshape the regional environment that Australia inhabits.
+Many of the long-term issues are familiar – how to balance the US alliance with good international citizenship and Asian engagement – but these issues may develop in new ways into the future, and new pressing issues may emerge that create serious challenges to existing foreign policy settings.
+The stresses between these central factors are increasing as US power and purpose in the Indo-Pacific is undermined both by American policies and structural decline (the end of ‘unipolarity’), but also by the rise of China and other Asian powers, which will substantially reshape the regional environment that Australia inhabits.
+Added to this is the prospect that Australia itself will become relatively less powerful over time and thus less able to influence events into the future – a fact exacerbated by the diminution of the institutional apparatus, especially DFAT – and the seemingly unstable pattern of government that has emerged in recent years.[90]

-Added to this is the prospect that Australia itself will become relatively less powerful over time and thus less able to influence events into the future – a fact exacerbated by the diminution of the institutional apparatus, especially DFAT – and the seemingly unstable pattern of government that has emerged in recent years.[79]
-In brief, though Australia will retain a strong state capacity, including military forces, it will face the future from a weaker position than it has in the past.
-At the same time, Australian policy making has become increasingly ‘presidential’, with greater power invested in the office of PM&C and increasingly ‘securitised’ through the operation of multiple new or strengthened security/intelligence organs, mentioned above.
-Shifts in the international environment and the domestic policy-making terrain in Australia will combine to shape how foreign policy is directed in an uncertain future, full of ‘wicked’ problems – i.e. challenges that defy easy resolution, and often demand co-ordinated ‘whole of government’ responses.
-And yet Andrew Phillips reminds us that ‘Australians have also proved remarkably adept in adjusting to changing international circumstances’.[80]
+In brief, though Australia will retain a strong state capacity, including military forces, it will face the future from a weaker and more uncertain position than it has in the past.
+At the same time, Australian policymaking has become increasingly ‘presidential’, with greater power invested in the office of PM&C and increasingly ‘securitised’ through the operation of multiple new or strengthened security/ intelligence organs, mentioned above.
+Shifts in the international environment and the domestic policy-making terrain in Australia will combine to shape how foreign policy is directed in an uncertain future, full of ‘wicked’ problems – i.e. challenges that defy easy resolution and often demand coordinated ‘whole of government’ responses.
+And yet Andrew Phillips reminds us that ‘Australians have also proved remarkably adept in adjusting to changing international circumstances’.[91]
 Time will tell.

 References